batect/batect/README.md

   * if not all containers are used, doesn't make sense to try to resolve their paths
   * would save some time
   * means user doesn't see irrelevant error messages
+* exit options (close all after any container stops, wait for all to stop)

 ## Things that would have to be changed when moving to Kotlin/Native